Welcome to the Junior School

 All uniform, including school shoes and sportswear is available to purchase from No Limitz which is situated at 25 Shuttleworth Road, Elms Farm Industrial Estate, just off Goldington Road, Bedford MK41 0HS (opposite Waitrose).
 The store’s opening hours are 10am until 6pm during the week and 9am until 5.30pm on Saturdays with free parking available.

 You can either visit the stores to try on the uniform and purchase the same day, click and collect from the store during opening hours or from school on two set days per week during term time.
 Home delivery is also an option.

 No Limitz also offers a huge range of footwear, equipment and clothing for all major sports, and caters for all levels of ability from beginner to aspiring professional.
 As a BMS parent you are also entitled to receive a loyalty card which earns 10% cashback on all non-uniform purchases, so please be sure to claim this when in store.

 The Parents’ Association run a Nearly New Uniform Shop during term time.
 This is situated in the school quads and supplies items of current school uniform.
 For further information please click here.

-Following national governing body guidelines, we strongly recommend that children from Year 5 upwards wear a custom-made mouthguard.
-OPRO offer a number of benefits with their service with prices starting from £39.99 and our exclusive school design mouthguard price starting at £44.99.
+Following national governing body guidelines, it is recommended that children should wear a mouthguard from Year 4 onwards for Rugby and from Year 3 for Hockey.
+OPRO offer a number of benefits with their service with prices starting from £40.99 and our exclusive school design mouthguard price starting at £45.99.
 Buy one mouthguard and get a second mouthguard for half price.
 Each mouthguard comes with a dental warranty which covers up to £22,500.
 All mouthguards carry the CE mark.

 Please visit their website www.opro.com for the latest information on how you can place your order.